fusioncharts/dev_centre_docs/getting-started/vue/install-using-vuejs.md

 In your JavaScript code, use the `Vue.use()` method to register the `vue-fusioncharts` component.

-To include the core FusionCharts files, do the following:
+To include the core FusionCharts files, copy the following line of code:

 ```Shell
 import FusionCharts from 'fusioncharts/core'
 ```

-To include the **core map** files from maps, do the following:
+To include the **core map** files from maps, copy the following line of code:

 ```Shell
 import Maps from 'fusioncharts/maps';